FriendlyAI/Pystation/README.md

 The default `idle.mp3` is a silent file that will play when the player is idling i.e. there is no track playing or queued.
 You may choose a different idle track by changing the idle file location.

+Note: the idle track must be in the correct format or it may cause client disconnects on certain music players (like web browsers).

 ###### train train, i love pystation